-The Trio: Auto-labeling, Auto-Grading and Auto-Guidance
+Kosmos Trio: Auto-Labeling, Auto-Grading and Auto-Guidance

-The Trio of Auto-labeling, Auto-grading and Auto-guidance can assist you in real time with the acquisition of the A4C and A2C views by:
+Kosmos Trio: Auto-labeling, Auto-grading and Auto-guidance can assist you in real time with the acquisition of the A4C, A2C and PLAX views by:

-- · Annotating key cardiac structures - Grading images based on the 5-level ACEP scale - Providing directions on how to move your probe to optimize the A4C or A2C images - To activate any or all three of the Auto-labeling, Auto-grading or Autoguidance functions, tap the Trio button and select the tools you would like to use as shown in Figure 1
+- · Annotating key cardiac structures. - Grading images based on the 5-level ACEP scale. - Providing directions on how to move your probe to optimize the A4C, A2C or PLAX images.

+To activate any or all three of the Auto-labeling, Auto-grading or Autoguidance functions, tap the Trio button and select the tools you would like to enable.